-- Blank flipchart paper;
+- a blank flipchart paper;

-- Kokis (at least 3 colours);
+- Koki's (at least 3 colours);

 - Prestik; and

-- Sticks.
+- Sticks

-Study further: Translations and conversations
+Study further: translations and conversations

 - a.
 How would you translate climate change to explain it using your mother tongue? - b.
-Try to explain these concepts to an elder (e.g. grandfather or grandmother) and ask them if they have seen any changes when comparing now with when they were your age.
+Try to explain these concepts to an elder (e.g. grandfather or grandmother) and ask them if they have seen any changes comparing now with when they were your age.